an impossible task

-Artificial water channels inserted in a polyamide membrane © Mihail Barboiu, European Membrane Institute (CNRS/ENSC Montpellier/Université de Montpellier)
+Artificial water channels inserted into a polyamide membrane © Mihail Barboiu, European Institute of Membranes (CNRS/ENSC Montpellier/University of Montpellier)

 Reverse osmosis